-Innisfree Village is an intentional, life-sharing community with adults with intellectual and developmental disabilities.
+This is a nonprofit intentional, life-sharing community with adults with intellectual and developmental disabilities.
 As a licensed facility in Virginia since 1971. we are a close-knit community devoted to developing profound relationships based on mutual needs, respect, and love.
 We share life on a 550-acre farm where together we work in our therapeutic workstations.
-Volunteers come from around the world to serve in our community as caregivers for a one year period of voluntary service.
-Shorter-term opportunities are determined on a case by case basis.
+Volunteers come from around the world to serve in our community as caregivers for a one year period of service.

 We have a vibrant community and our hope is to find individuals who have a passion for meaningful service with individuals with intellectual disabilities, working, learning, and sharing alongside one another.
 Each person in the community has an important role, something valuable to contribute, and the opportunity to learn and grow.